Battle of Antietam: Collapse of the Sunken Road

 The carnage from 9:30 a.m. to 1:00 p.m. on the sunken road gave it the name Bloody Lane, leaving about 5,600 casualties (Union 3,000, Confederate 2,600) along the 800 yd road.
 And yet, a great opportunity presented itself.
 If this broken sector of the Confederate line were exploited, Lee's army would be divided in half and possibly defeated.
 There were ample forces available to do so.
-There was a reserve of 3,500 cavalry and the 10,300 infantrymen of Gen. Porter's V Corps, waiting near the middle bridge, a mile away.
-The VI Corps, under Maj.
-Gen. William B. Franklin, had just arrived with 12,000 men.
+There was a reserve of 3,500 cavalry and the 10,300 infantrymen of General Porter's V Corps, waiting near the middle bridge, a mile away.
+The VI Corps, under Major General William B. Franklin, had just arrived with 12,000 men.
+The Rebels, under Manning, had made a second assault on the high ground to the left (held by Greene) overlooking the road that temporarily around noon, but Smith's Division of VI Corps recaptured it.
 Franklin was ready to exploit this breakthrough, but Sumner, the senior corps commander, ordered him not to advance.
 Franklin appealed to McClellan, who left his headquarters in the rear to hear both arguments but backed Sumner's decision, ordering Franklin and Hancock to hold their positions.
+McClellan never lost this ground for the remainder of the battle and eventually had amassed 44 guns on it.

-Later in the day, the commander of the other reserve unit near the center, the V Corps, Maj.
-Gen. Fitz John Porter, heard recommendations from Maj.
-Gen. George Sykes, commanding his 2nd Division, that another attack be made in the center, an idea that intrigued McClellan.
-However, Porter is said to have told McClellan, "Remember, General, I command the last reserve of the last Army of the Republic."
-McClellan demurred and another opportunity was lost.
+After the war, the story spread that later in the day, the commander of the other reserve unit near the center, the V Corps, Major General Fitz John Porter, heard recommendations from Major General George Sykes, commanding his 2nd Division, that another attack be made in the center, where V Corps skirmishers were driving weak Confederate defenses on Cemetery Hill, an idea that intrigued McClellan.
+However, Porter is said to have told McClellan, "Remember, General!
+I command the last reserve of the last Army of the Republic", a statement which it is claimed caused McClellan to abandon thoughts of an attack in the center.
+While the Union skirmisher operations in the center were showing promise of a major breakthrough and were called off, Porter's alledged statement is likely a fiction, and his role in the lost opportunity at the center has been embellished.
+The historian D. Scott Hartwig concludes that while Porter "was not in favor of sending more troops across [Antietam Creek], he did not discourage using those already on the other side of it to support a push toward Cemetery Hill", although Hartwig believes that Porter does ultimately bear some of the responsibility for the missed opportunity.
+The tale may partially be a misremembering of a later conversation regarding sending reinforcemetns to Burnside.